epic-kitchens/epic-sounds-annotations/src/README.md

 - [psutil](https://psutil.readthedocs.io/en/latest/) `conda install -c conda-forge psutil`
 - [SpecAugment with Pytorch](https://github.com/zcaceres/spec_augment)

-You will also need to export the `slowfast` directory, as well as SpecAugment with PyTorch, to your Python path with `export PYTHONPATH=<path-to-spec-augment>:<path-to-epic-sounds-annotations-directory>/slowfast:$PYTHONPATH`
+You will also need to export the `slowfast` directory, as well as SpecAugment with PyTorch, to your Python path with:

+`export PYTHONPATH=<path-to-spec-augment>:<path-to-epic-sounds-annotations-directory>/slowfast:$PYTHONPATH`

 ### Downloading EPIC-SOUNDS